rpellerin/rpellerin.github.io/content/from-a-second-hand-regular-black-bike-to-a-fully-customized-singlespeed-bike.md

 ## Front wheel and tire

-My front frame spacing is 100mm so I needed to find an adequate green wheel which I still have not found so far.
+My front frame spacing is 100mm so I needed to find an adequate green wheel which I still have not found so far (**UPDATE: see below**).
 Here's what I've found up until now:

 - [Roue avant et arrière fixie single-speed 28 pouces Vertes](https://www.lecyclo.com/velo/roue-pneu/roue-velo/paire-de-roues/roue-avant-et-arriere-fixie-single-speed-28-pouces-vertes.html): I could buy just one but the rim internal width is 30mm and not 40mm as I need.
 - [Roue route - fixie 43mm vert avant](https://www.velo-zone.fr/pieces-roues-route_fixie/8894-roue-route-fixie-43mm-vert-avant-selection.html#detail): 43mm internal width... not 40